bobjacobsen/SPShasta/README.md

 PanelProConfig2.xml - The SP Shasta uses PanelPro extensively; this loads the full default configuration.
 (Note that there are Shasta XML start up files in preferences for debugging use)

-FullConfig.xml - configuration information, but not panels, for the entire control system
+BasicConfig.xml - configuration information, but not panels, for the control system

 BWpanel.xml - animated track schematic of layout LeftPanel.xml - Levers and lamps on left CTC panel